Languages of BahamasSee language map.

-Dialects: Intelligibility with Sea Islands Creole good.
-Very close to Sea Islands Creole and Afro-Seminole of USA (Ian Hancock).
-The major differences with Sea Islands are in phonology, a few words, regional expressions, and a few grammatical differences (verbal markers).
-There is a spectrum of varieties from Standard USA English usage to the creole (Todd and Hancock 1986).
+Dialects: Good comprehension of Sea Island Creole [gul].
+Very similar to Sea Island Creole [gul] and Afro-Seminole [afs] of USA (Hancock 1980).
+Major differences with Sea Island are in phonology, a few words, regional expressions, grammatical differences (verbal markers).
+There is a spectrum of varieties from Standard USA English usage to creole (Todd and Hancock 1986).

 Classification: Creole, English based, Atlantic, Eastern, Northern